ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

     - The issue or pull request relates to documentation.

 - ![#fef2c0](https://placehold.it/15/fef2c0/000000?text=+) `Information`
-    - The issue contains information for users by a develop of the team.
+    - The issue contains information for users by a developer of the team.

 - ![#fef2c0](https://placehold.it/15/fef2c0/000000?text=+) `Question`
     - The issue is more of a question than a request for new features or a report of broken features.

 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Task`
-    - The issue is a request to setup third-party integrations or any general non-code related tasks.
+    - The issue is a request to set up third-party integrations or any general non-code related tasks.

 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Good First Contribution`
     - The issue appears to have a simple solution.